chanzuckerberg/alhazen/README.md

 This is an early proof-of-concept prototype developed within CZI’s Research Science Team (RST).
-It is intended to be used as a downloadable library that can be run on a high-end local machine (M2 Apple Macbook with 32+GB of memory - no support for Windows or Linux yet).
+It is intended to be used as a downloadable library that can be run on a high-end local machine (M2 Apple Macbook with 48+GB of memory - no support for Windows or Linux yet).

+> Note: Alhazen could conceivably be run on a lightweight machine
+> calling external Large Language Models (LLM) APIs such as GPT-4 (but
+> the goal is to investigate the use of long-running agents which would
+> likely be prohibitively expensive with high-performing commerical
+> endpoints).

 ## Installation